 So, should you be worried?

-We think every kind of business, of every size, in the financial services sector, here in London and beyond, should know much more about how to protect your company from cyberattacks.
+We think every kind of business in the financial services sector, here in London and beyond should know much more about how to protect your company from cyberattacks.

 Look at what just some cybersecurity professionals in the industry have reported:

-In a survey of 201 UK-based IT security professionals who work in the financial services industry, commissioned by virtualisation and cloud infrastructure firm VMWare, 90% of respondents stated they have to make compromises which could leave other areas exposed when protecting their organisation against cyber threats.
+Virtualisation and cloud infrastructure firm VMW conducted a survey of 201 UK-based IT security professionals who work in the financial services industry.
+Shockingly, 90% of respondents stated they have to make compromises which could leave other areas exposed when protecting against cyberthreats.

 New technologies and the age-old threat

-New technologies such as migrating to Cloud computing and implementing Artificial Intelligence (AI) promise a bright and more secure future for the financial services sector.
+New technologies such as cloud computing and Artificial Intelligence (AI) seem to promise a bright and more secure future for the financial services sector.

-However, it won’t take the cybercriminal community long to catch up, so each technology has to be considered carefully on their merits and in line with the needs of your enterprise, your operations, your objectives today and tomorrow and, of course, your budgets.
+However, the cybercriminal community is swiftly catching up.
+Each technology must be considered carefully on their merits and in line with the needs of your enterprise, your operations, your objectives and, of course, your budgets.

-Sadly, the weakest link in your cyber security chain is still most likely to be your people – no matter how inadvertently Cybercriminals and the threats deploy, they continue to exploit people’s mistakes, with the majority of security breaches remaining basic human error, sloppy security plus weak passwords and computers and devices left on and unprotected.
+Sadly, the weakest link in your cyber security chain is still most likely to be your people.
+Regardless of the cyberthreats criminals deploy, they will continue to exploit people’s mistakes.
+Most security breaches remain down to basic human error, sloppy security, weak passwords, and devices left on and unprotected.

 Don’t leave your cybersecurity to chance, leave it to us

-We’ve been working with a wide range of small and medium-sized businesses in London’s financial services sector, from hedge funds and private equity firms to assent managers, since our formation in 2008.
+At totality services we’ve got a wide range of experience working with small and medium-sized businesses in London’s financial services sector.
+Since our formation in 2008, we’ve supported many financial firms, from hedge funds and private equity firms to assent managers.

-So why not talk to the expert, experienced and award-winning team here at totality services?
+So why not talk to the expert and award-winning team here at totality services?
 We’ve earned Five Star customer service ratings from TrustPilot, Feefo and Google and become the go to IT support team for London.
 Simply call us for a confidential, no obligation chat about your requirements.